micmejia/bible-dump/AMPC/John/John 8.md

-Jesus said these things in the treasury while He was teaching in the temple [[^c]court]; but no one ventured to arrest Him, because His hour had not yet come.
+Jesus said these things in the treasury while He was teaching in the temple [court]; but no one ventured to arrest Him, because His hour had not yet come.